RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Sort games by

 This is the sort order for the gamelist.
-The default sorting shown here is taken from the setting _Default sort order_ under _UI settings_ in the main menu.
+The default sorting shown here is taken from the setting _Games default sort order_ under _UI settings_ in the main menu.
 Any sorting that is applied via the gamelist options menu will be persistent throughout the program session, and it can be set individually per game system and per collection.

 Sorting can be applied using the following metadata, in either ascending or descending order: